Bethlem Royal Hospital: Bethlem rebuilt at St George's Fields

 A competition was held to design the new hospital at Southwark in which the noted Bethlem patient James Tilly Matthews was an unsuccessful entrant.
-The Governors elected to give James Lewis the task.
+The governors elected to give James Lewis the task.
 Incorporating the best elements from the three winning competition designs, he produced a building in the neoclassical style that, while drawing heavily on Hooke's original plan, eschewed the ornament of its predecessor.
-Completed after three years in 1815, it was constructed during the first wave of county asylum building in England under the County Asylum Act ("Wynn's Act") of 1808.
+Completed after three years in 1815, it was constructed during the first wave of county asylum building in England under the County Asylums Act 1808 (48 Geo.
+3. c.
+96).
 Extending to 580 ft in length, the new hospital, which ran alongside the Lambeth Road, consisted of a central block with two wings of three storeys on either side.
 Female patients occupied the west wing and males the east; as at Moorfields, the cells were located off galleries that traversed each wing.
 Each gallery contained only one toilet, a sink and cold baths.
 Incontinent patients were kept on beds of straw in cells in the basement gallery; this space also contained rooms with fireplaces for attendants.
 A wing for the criminally insane – a legal category newly minted in the wake of the trial of a delusional James Hadfield for attempted regicide – was completed in 1816.
 This addition, which housed 45 men and 15 women, was wholly financed by the state.

 The first 122 patients arrived in August 1815 having been transported to their new residence by a convoy of Hackney coaches.
 Problems with the building were soon noted as the steam heating did not function properly, the basement galleries were damp and the windows of the upper storeys were unglazed "so that the sleeping cells were either exposed to the full blast of cold air or were completely darkened".
 Although glass was placed in the windows in 1816, the Governors initially supported their decision to leave them unglazed on the basis that it provided ventilation and so prevented the build-up of "the disagreable effluvias peculiar to all madhouses".
 Faced with increased admissions and overcrowding, new buildings, designed by the architect Sydney Smirke, were added from the 1830s.
-The wing for criminal lunatics was increased to accommodate a further 30 men while additions to the east and west wings, extending the building's facade, provided space for an additional 166 inmates and a dome was added to the hospital chapel.
+The wing for criminal lunatics was increased to accommodate a further 30 men while additions to the east and west wings, extending the building's façade, provided space for an additional 166 inmates and a dome was added to the hospital chapel.
 At the end of this period of expansion Bethlem had a capacity for 364 patients.